 According to Joseph, we can cultivate ardency by reflecting upon three principles: the preciousness of the Dharma, the impermanence of all phenomena, and the law of karma.

 When we reflect upon the preciousness of the Dharma, we generate great respect for our fellow practitioners and for ourselves.
-This respect leads to greater caring and ardency for each moment.
+This respect leads to greater caring and ardency for each precious moment.
+Each person in Insight Meditation Houston sangha contributes energetically to the efforts of everyone in the group.
+You may notice that it is easier to concentrate on the sensations of the breath when you sit in company with fellow meditators than when you practice alone.

-If we don’t deeply understand the truth of impermanence, we devote our lives and even our meditation practice to desiring possessions, experiences, and relationships with other people.
-We get ensnared in the appearances of samsara, the rounds of birth and death, and we solidify our sense of self, destroying a sense of inner peace.
+Now Mark and I are devoted to Marisol’s successor, Amanda, an affectionate, white fluffy rescue dog.
+As we open our hearts to her, we recognize that our dear canine companion will be with us for an uncertain amount of time.
+If we don’t deeply understand the truth of impermanence, we devote our lives and even our meditation practice to desiring possessions, experiences, and relationships with others.
+We get ensnared in the appearances of samsara, and we solidify our sense of self, destroying a sense of inner peace.

 The third reflection that leads to ardor in our practice is pondering and understanding the law of karma—that all of our volitional actions, of body, speech and mind, bear fruit depending on the motivation associated with them.
-Actions rooted in greed, hatred or ignorance lead to unpleasant outcomes.
-Actions rooted in generosity, love and nondelusion result in happiness and wellbeing.
+Actions rooted in greed, hatred or ignorance lead sooner or later to unpleasant outcomes.
+Actions rooted in generosity, love and wisdom result in happiness and wellbeing.

 According to the law of karma, the only things that truly belong to us are our actions and their results.
 The first line of Buddhist teachings in the Dhammapada says: